PGBSNH19/project-the-train/README.md

-# Project 2 - Tre train track
+# Project 2 - The train track

 For the procedures used in this project see : [Procedures](Procedures.md)